SHolysh/interpolants/interpolation/daily.md

 ## Minimum and Maximum daily Temperature
 Elevations within the ORMGP region range from 75-400 masl and thus orographic effects to temperatures were deemed negligible.
 The spatial distribution of minimum/maximum daily temperature is then interpolated from meteorological stations using an inverse squared-distance methodology.

+### Meteorological Service of Canada (*1901—present*)
-All temperature data are acquired from the Meteorological Service of Canada (*1901—present*).
+All temperature data are acquired from the Meteorological Service of Canada.

 ## Atmospheric Pressure
+### Meteorological Service of Canada (*1953—present*)
-Atmospheric pressure data are acquired from Meteorological Service of Canada (*~1950—present*), which come in as hourly averages.
+Atmospheric pressure data are acquired from Meteorological Service of Canada, which come in as hourly averages.
 In contrast to temperatures, [elevation does have am impact on pressure distribution and thus corrections are made](/interpolants/interpolation/barometry.html).
 Once corrected, the hourly data are then aggregated to daily averages.